top of page

 ✅ Good Eye Teaming: Both eyes move in perfect sync, giving clear vision and accurate depth perception.

-❌ Poor Eye Teaming: One eye may drift in or out, causing visual confusion, dizziness, or reading struggles.
+❌ Poor Eye Teaming: One eye may drift in, out, or just around causing visual confusion, dizziness, or reading struggles.

 Section Title